augustawind/restcli/docs/usage.rst

       View a Group, Request, or Request Parameter.

     Options:
+      -r, --render / -R, --no-render  Render with Environment variables.
       --help                          Show this message and exit.

 The ``view`` command selects part of a Collection and outputs it as JSON.
 It has three forms, described here with examples: